21

 the cover

-Carol Kleinfeldt took the front cover photograph on one of her office’s building sites.
+Carol Kleinfeldt took the front (right) cover photograph on one of her office’s building sites.
 She wrote about it for this issue:

 ‘Site photographs are typically confined to the role of record shots, indications of conditions soon to disappear, one layer after another until the finished product is complete.
 They are obligatory and uninspiring but necessary, like a sheet out of the Specifications Documents.
 When the project is completed, a professional photographer is commissioned to take the photographs that will be used to promote, publish and submit the work to awards programs.
 These are the beautiful images taken by Steven Evans, Richard Fitoussi, Michael Brunelle, Michael Awad and a host of talented Canadian photographers that give us those iconic images of architecture.
 There are so many more states to the production of architecture, from liquid to solid, that could be illustrated and allow the frantic and uncontrolled aspects of a site to enhance the understanding of that process.